Trump Denies Paying North Korea For Otto Warmbier

-President Donald Trump on Friday denied making any payments to North Korea for Otto Warmbier, after reports surfaced that that the president agreed to pay a $2 million to cover medical care the late American prisoner.
+President Donald Trump on Friday denied making any payments to North Korea for Otto Warmbier after reports surfaced that the president agreed to pay $2 million to cover the medical care for the late American prisoner.

-Citing two unnamed sources, The Washington Post reported that North Korean authorities demanded that representatives sent to bring Warmbier back the to states sign a pledge to pay the bill before allowing the return.
+Citing two unnamed sources, The Washington Post reported that North Korean authorities demanded that representatives sent to bring Warmbier back to the states sign a pledge to pay the bill before allowing the return.
 The sources told The Post that the agreement was signed on orders from the president, but a source told Fox News that the U.S. did not pay the money.

 While the bill was allegedly sent to the Treasury Department, there was no confirmation on whether or not the money was paid.

-White House spokesperson Sarah Sanders said, “We do not comment on hostage negotiations, which is why they have been so successful during this administration.”
+“We do not comment on hostage negotiations, which is why they have been so successful during this administration,” White House spokesperson Sarah Sanders said in a statement.

 Trump flatly denied paying North Korea in a tweet.